catzy007/catzy007.github.io/posts/2025-06-21-bolt-dual-band-router-with-4g-failover/content.md

 ```

 According to some sources that I read, I need to enable GPIO PIN 28 to enable
-LTE module, I tried that and it does nothing.
+LTE module, I tried that, and it does absolutely nothing.

 ![img_md](./posts/2025-06-21-bolt-dual-band-router-with-4g-failover/4.png)